joemasilotti/masilotti.com/_posts/2020-12-03-testing-ui-without-ui-testing.md

 This is the approach I’ve started to take more often recently and I’ve really been enjoying it.
 I still have some UI Tests but they are starting to dwindle.
 And my test suite has never been faster or more reliable.

 ## How are you testing your UI?

 Have you had a better experience with UI Testing?
 Or adopted something similar to this?
 I’d love to hear what you think!
-Feel free to [reach out on Twitter](https://twitter.com/joemasilotti) or [message me](mailto:joe@masilotti.com).
+Feel free to [discuss on GitHub](https://github.com/joemasilotti/masilotti.com/discussions/4) or [reach out on Twitter](https://twitter.com/joemasilotti).com).